 The only requirement on your current loan is that you did not make any late payments in the last six months.
 As long as you took out your loan before June 2009, you should be able to refinance with HARP without a new appraisal.
 In the past most no appraisal programs do not allow a refinance and cash out.

 A no appraisal refinance loan from Fannie or Freddie also means that you will not have difficulty qualifying.
 In many instances, these limited-time programs allow borrowers to get a 100% mortgage without an appraisal because Loan to Value is not the driving factor to qualify.
 Most of these loans come with very relaxed credit standards.
 It benefits the US government to help to rescue as many homeowners in trouble on these mortgages as is feasible.
 After all, the US government needs to pay back lenders if the buyer defaults, so this helps all parties.

-Why No Appraisal May Be Needed to Refinance in 2020?
+Why No Appraisal May Be Needed to Refinance?

 There are many benefits to refinancing without an appraisal.
 First, as noted earlier, if owe more on your home than it is worth, refinancing in a traditional sense is often off the table.